 Yes.
 Fees will be charged to developers to access the Pre-sale Finance Guarantee.

-There will be an application fee and then a line fee payable by the developer for the term of the NSW Government’s exposure.
+There will be a one-off application fee (submission fee) to cover the costs of assessment and valuation; a one-off establishment fee payable on acceptance of the offer, and; an ongoing line fee payable monthly by the developer for the term of the NSW Government’s exposure.

-A line fee is a charge levied for providing financial accommodation and is calculated at a pre-determined annual percentage rate against the NSW Government’s outstanding financial exposure.
+A line fee is a charge levied for the pre-sale commitment and is calculated at a pre-determined annual percentage rate against the NSW Government’s outstanding financial exposure.

-NSW Government is not assuming any development risk with qualifying projects.
-If dwellings are not completed as required under the relevant agreements then the NSW Government will cancel the agreement.
+The NSW Government is not assuming any development risk in qualifying projects.
+If dwellings are not completed as required under the relevant agreements, then the NSW Government will cancel the agreement subject to the conditions enabling this being met.

 Disclaimer: The information on this page is general in nature and subject to change.